Maine Gravel Adventure Ride

 Date & Time: Saturday & Sunday, 2-3 May 2026

-MUST BE A NEER MEMBER to participate since NEER membership insurance covers this ride.
+MUST BE A NEER MEMBER to participate in the riding portion since NEER membership insurance covers this ride.
 This helps keep ride costs reasonable.
 Become a NEER member today for all of the benefits membership offers for a full year.

 No late registrations will be accepted.
 This ride is likely to fill up.
 If there aren’t spots left at camp, we can’t accept further registrations.